ArduPilot/ardupilot_wiki/common/source/docs/common-ice.rst

 Advanced Starter Configuration
 ------------------------------
 A variety of parameters are available for configuring the engine start routine.
-The auto-start functionality will attempt to start then engine any time the vehicle is armed, the engine is enabled, and the measured RPM is below the ICE_RPM_THRESH.
+The auto-start functionality will attempt to start the engine any time the vehicle is armed, the engine is enabled, and the measured RPM is below the ICE_RPM_THRESH.
 If the engine is not successfully started within a configurable amount of time, the program will wait for a configurable dealy before attempting to start again.
 It is important to remember that the starter will run in pulses.
 DO NOT approach the engine between failed start attempts as the starter will attempt to start again if the engine is still enabled.

 - :ref:`ICE_START_PCT <ICE_START_PCT>` overrides the throttle setting during start.
 - :ref:`ICE_START_TIME <ICE_STARTER_TIME>` controls the maximum amount of time the starter will run in each start attempt.
 - :ref:`ICE_START_DELAY <ICE_START_DELAY>` sets a delay between start attempts.
-This can be useful when your starter ahs a limited duty cycle.
+This can be useful when your starter has a limited duty cycle.
-- :ref: `ICE_RPM_THRESH <ICE_RPM_THRESH>` sets the minimum RPM reading for the engine to be considered running.
+- :ref:`ICE_RPM_THRESH <ICE_RPM_THRESH>` sets the minimum RPM reading for the engine to be considered running.
 This should be set to a value below your idle RPM.

 [/site]